hgnoej/2022_Robotics/README.md

 ```

 ## Usage
-If you use ur5, change ur3 -> ur5.
-If you use ur5e, change ur3 -> ur5e.
-If you use ur10, change ur3 -> ur10.
+If you use ur5 or ur5e or ur10, change ur3 -> ur5 or ur5e or ur10.

 ### With Simulation
 ```